Protein is the building block of life.

-- Plant-based proteins are high in carbohydrates and thus higher in calories.
+- Myth #3: Plant-based proteins are high in carbohydrates and thus higher in calories.

 Not necessarily.
 The right plant-based foods can be an excellent source, often with fewer calories than animal products.
 For example, chia seeds are rich in fiber and contain healthy Omega-3 fatty acids and are low-calorie foods like many other vegetables (broccoli, spinach, kale, mushrooms, asparagus, hemp seeds, etc.).
 It is also known that high-protein diets help reduce body weight.

-- You can't get enough proteins from plant-based sources.
+- Myth #4: You can't get enough proteins from plant-based sources.

-The Academy of Nutrition and Dietetics recommends a minimum daily protein intake of 0.8 grams (g) of protein per kilogram of body weight ¹ .
-A fact is that mostly all of us consume more proteins than needed.
-Especially when everyone who eats an eight-ounce steak typically served in restaurants is getting more protein that their body needs.
-Protein from Plant-based foods provide enough proteins if one gets it from a variety of food sources containing for example lentils, nuts, vegetables and grains.
+The Academy of Nutrition and Dietetics recommends a minimum daily protein intake of 0.8 grams (g) of protein per kilogram of body weight.
+It's a fact that nearly all of us consume more protein than needed.
+Everyone who eats an eight-ounce steak typically served in restaurants already exceeds the recommended protein intake.
+Plant-based foods provide enough protein when your diet comprises a variety of different foods like legumes, nuts, vegetables and grains.

-- Eating plant-based proteins is worse for the environment than consuming animal derived ones.
+- Myth #5: Eating plant-based proteins is worse for the environment than consuming animal derived ones.

 Not so.
 Nutritionally valuable food is being fed to animals to produce meat, but by not using animals as meat-producing machines, this food could be freed to help those that need it most.
 Vegetarian (and more so, vegan) diets use up far less of the world’s resources of food, land, water and energy.

-- Consuming a lot of plant proteins is bad for one's health.
+- Myth #6: Consuming a lot of plant proteins is bad for one's health.

-Plant proteins can do a better job of meeting your protein needs than animal products, both because they are less concentrated sources of protein (making it less likely that you’ll get too much) and because they are more likely to be present with other nutrients such as fiber, vitamins, minerals, phytochemicals and healthy fats ² .
+Plant protein can do a better job of meeting your protein needs than animal products, both because they are less concentrated sources of protein (making it less likely that you’ll get too much) and because they are more likely to be present with other nutrients such as fiber, vitamins, minerals, phytochemicals and healthy fats.
 Excess animal protein is linked to kidney disease, osteoporosis, cancers, type 2 diabetes and cardiovascular disease.

 Overview of plant-based protein sources